 Although Gandhi Jayanti is observed in all parts of India, the celebration in Delhi is something you shouldn't miss.
 Here are some of the major attractions to venture on the occasion of Gandhi Jayanti.

-3. Connaught Place.
-No matter what the occasion, people of Delhi never miss out on visiting Connaught Place.
+No matter what the occasion, the people of Delhi never miss out on visiting Connaught Place.
 One of the significant commercial spots in the national capital, Connaught Place, is home to some of the oldest eateries and shops.
-The massive Indian tricolour flag near Rajiv Chowk fills you with a sense of patriotism and is something you must venture while in Delhi during Gandhi Jayanti.
+The massive Indian tricolor flag near Rajiv Chowk fills you with a sense of patriotism and is something you must venture while in Delhi during Gandhi Jayanti.

-4. Red Fort.
-It is customary that the Prime Minister hoists the Indian national flag on Independence Day of the country and address its citizens at Red Fort.
+It is customary that the Prime Minister hoists the Indian national flag on Independence Day of the country and addresses its citizens at Red Fort.
 But you can definitely visit the historic fort on the occasion of Gandhi Jayanti as well.
-Built in the 17th Century, the monument is of utmost importance to the nation, and depicts its intricate history.
+Built-in the 17th Century, the monument is of utmost importance to the nation and depicts its intricate history.

 Delhi is well connected with all major cities and states of the country via different modes of transportation.
 The capital city of Delhi is nearly 1,419, 2,178, 1,534 km away from Mumbai, Bengaluru, and Kolkata respectively.
 Here is how you can reach Delhi from different parts of India.